olddonkey/ODTouchID/README.md

     }
 ```

-It will download the image from `url`, send it to both memory and disk cache, then show it in the `imageView`.
-When you use the same code later, the image will be retrieved from cache and show immediately.

 ## Requirements

 - iOS 8.0+
 - Swift 3

-The main development of Kingfisher is based on Swift 3.
+The main development of ODTouchID is based on Swift 3.

 ### Contact